Chongqing Federation of Trade Unions

 The Chongqing Federation of Trade Unions (CFTU; 重庆市总工会) is the principal labor organization in Chongqing, China, operating under the dual leadership of the All-China Federation of Trade Unions (ACFTU) and the Chongqing Municipal Committee of the Chinese Communist Party.
 Established in November 1926, it was reorganized in 1951, dissolved during the Cultural Revolution (1969), and reinstated in 1973.

 History

 The CFTU oversees 40 district-level unions, 1,113 grassroots unions, and 11 industrial unions, covering sectors such as education, defense, and transportation.
 Its core responsibilities include safeguarding workers' rights, mediating labor disputes, and promoting socialist values among employees.
 Notably, it has pioneered initiatives to protect gig economy workers and organized campaigns like "Four Seasons Assistance" to support low-income families.

-Since 2015, the CFTU has been a national pilot for union reforms, emphasizing digital engagement through platforms like the "Digital Workers' Home" and expanding grassroots coverage.
-It also plays a key role in cultural and social governance, managing institutions such as the Chongqing Workers’ Cultural Palace and hosting events like the Chongqing Workers' Art Festival.